mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/add_plugin.md

 - [ ] The plugin must set a `min_server_version` in the manifest.
 - [ ] The plugin must work on all Mattermost versions greater than or equal to the `min_server_version`.

+**Documentation requirements (checked by a Technical Writer)**

+- [ ] The plugin must include detailed usage documentation with at least one screenshot of the plugin in action, list of features, and a development guide.
+This is typically a `README` file or a landing page on the web.
+The link to the documentation is set as `homepage_url` in the manifest.
+A great example is the [`README` of the GitHub plugin](https://github.com/mattermost/mattermost-plugin-github/blob/master/README.md).
+Typical components of documentation include:

+    * Requirements/Prerequisites
+    * Installation steps
+    * Configuration steps
+    * Usage
+    * Troubleshooting
+    * Screenshots (if available)
+    * Link or email address for help/support